Bam40002/Bam40002/README.md

 Hello!

-I am bam4000.
-My name is bam4000.
+My name is Bam4000.
-Sometimes I try to code but fail miserably.
+I'm writing stuff in c#. c and whatever else there is honestly.
+I just learn whatever I feel like at the moment